 If you want to use this option, you should pay attention to the details in the declaration of conformity.
 This article will help you with this:

 I) If the device will be in class D in the future, then you can continue to manufacture and place the device on the market until May 26, 2025 but you cannot modify it.
-After that date, you or the distributor may continue to provide and put the device into service for one additional year until May 26, 2026.
-This is colloquially called the “clearance regulation.”
+After that date, you or the distributor may continue to provide and put the device into service, as the so-called "sell-off rule" does not apply.

 II) If the device will be in class C in the future, then it can continue to be manufactured and placed on the market until May 26, 2026.
 Substantial modifications are not permitted.